patrick-men/KF2-Server-Deployment/README.md

 # KF2-Kubernetes

 This server runs with kubernetes.
 In my setup, it's a on-prem k8s - but this can also be done by using Kind or MiniKube.
-It's a functional setup that doesn't advertise the server on the server list.
-It's thought as a private server for you and your friends.
+It's a setup that doesn't advertise the server on the server list; without further configuraion, it's to be used as a private server for you and your friends.

-> This setup is for a linux server!
+> This setup is for a linux server! <br>
 > There are dummy/default values in the .yaml files (marked by a comment) - make sure that you filled them with your respective values

 > Some knowledge of linux, port-forwarding and kubernetes can help you out a lot here.
 I can't guarantee that you can get it to run without said knowledge, as troubleshooting won't be easy otherwise.